Well, here is one warning that Davaoenos must heed.

 As for the downstream only, the standard is 200mpn per 100 ml, but for the same part of the city’s largest body of fresh water, its fecal coliform was found to be 9,600 to 293,000 mpn per 100 ml.

 Talomo River, too, has been assessed to have 1,006 to 456,000 mpn per 100 ml. with its fecal coliform at 414 to 183,000 mpn per 100 ml.

 Both Davao River and Talomo River empty their water at areas considered as the city’s “bathable” beaches for now.

 And there are still other rivers in Davao City.
 We have the Lasang and the Bunawan Rivers going north.
 We also have the Lanang andAgdao creeks.
 And going south we have Pangi River, the BagoAplaya creek, the Lubogan and Lizada Rivers in Toril.
 All these empty to the shores of the city.

 Of course all the undesirable wastes are dispersed in the shorelines carried by the tidal movement of the sea.

-It’s been years since that DENR-EMB assessment result was made public by the late councilor.
-And a few months back the same DENR-EMB issued another statement affirming what it had reported earlier and the one used by the departed councilor as his reference.
-Unfortunately, we have not heard of any measure being adopted by either the local or the national government to deter the polluting activities of people and industries.
+It’s been six years since that DENR-EMB assessment result was made public by the late councilor.
+We have not heard of any measure being adopted by either the local or the national government to deter the polluting activities of people and industries.

-Today, we believe, there is already urgency for the local government to take more concrete action to arrest the fast accelerating sure death of the city’s rivers and creeks, and beaches.
+Today, we believe, there is already urgency for the local government to take more concrete action to arrest the fast accelerating sure death of the city’s beaches.
 And what does it make of anyone bathing in a dying river?
 What else but a potential death from illnesses borne by bacteria in the beach water.